brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 Patrick N2DYI has given me a lot of useful information about the way his parrot works and how levels should be computed in general.
 I've done a [separate article on the full details of 55553](https://mackinnon.info/ampersand/parrot-55553-notes).
-Bottom line: Patrick does his work using RMS (average) levels, *not peak levels.* His mapping is as follows:
+Bottom line: Patrick does his work using RMS (average) levels, *not peak levels.* And definitely nothing to do with FM deviation.
+His mapping is as follows:

 | RMS dBFS    | Qualitative         |
 |-------------|---------------------|